ibm-cloud-docs/cephaas/getting-started.md

 The maximum IOPS for a block storage volume is 48,000 IOPS.
 If your workload requires high throughput, it's best to configure at least a couple servers to access your volume to avoid a single-server bottleneck.

 The default limit for the number of authorizations per block volume is eight.
-That means that up to eight hosts can be authorized to access the SDSaaS LUN.
+That means that up to eight hosts can be authorized to access the CephaaS LUN.
 For more information about authorization and increasing the limit of 8, see the [FAQs].

 ### Network connection
 {: #networkconnectivity}